johnkou97/johnkou97.github.io/_projects/exomoons.md

 z = \frac{\Delta \lambda}{\lambda} = \frac{v}{c},
 \end{equation}

-where $v$ is the velocity of the object, $c$ is the speed of light, and $z$ represents the fractional shift in spectral lines.
+where $$v$$ is the velocity of the object, $$c$$ is the speed of light, and $$z$$ represents the fractional shift in spectral lines.

 The results of the convolution and Doppler-shift processes are illustrated below.
 Figures on the left panels show the convolved spectra in green and the Doppler-shifted spectra in red, while the right panels show the cross-correlation outputs.
-The peak of the cross-correlation closely matches the velocity used to shift the spectra ($v = 3.0 \times 10^6 \, \text{m/s}$).
+The peak of the cross-correlation closely matches the velocity used to shift the spectra ($$v = 3.0 \times 10^6 \, \text{m/s}$$).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">